 From agent-skills

-Builds and deploys durable Zapier workflows from natural language descriptions using the Zapier SDK CLI, with automated version pinning and compatibility checks.
+Creates durable Zapier workflows from natural language using the Zapier SDK CLI and @zapier/zapier-durable.
+Handles version pinning, compatibility checks, and deployment.

 How this skill is triggered — by the user, by Claude, or both